-Artistic director of Toronto City Opera and assistant conductor of the Mississauga Symphony Orchestra, Chinese-Canadian conductor Jennifer Tung leads a uniquely versatile career as music director and pianist.
-In 2020/21, she joined Tapestry Opera as a conducting fellow in the inaugural year of the Women in Musical Leadership program, in partnership with Toronto Symphony Orchestra and Pacific Opera Victoria.
-As part of her time within the program, Jennifer served as assistant conductor for the world premiere of Brian Current’s Gould’s Wall for Tapestry Opera, and a brand new production of Orfeo ed Euridice by Vancouver Opera in collaboration with Ne Sans.
+A Dora nominated conductor (Gould’s Wall), Jennifer Tung is the artistic director of Toronto City Opera and assistant conductor of the Mississauga Symphony Orchestra.
+She leads a uniquely versatile career as music director, collaborative pianist and soprano.
+In 2020/21, she joined Tapestry Opera as a conducting fellow in the inaugural year of the Women in Musical Leadership program in partnership with Toronto Symphony Orchestra and Pacific Opera Victoria.

-Jennifer is a sought-after faculty member for international training programs, and is on faculty at Toronto’s prestigious Glenn Gould School.
-She holds degrees in vocal performance and collaborative piano from the Eastman School of Music and studies conducting with Denis Mastromonaco.
+Jennifer is on faculty at Toronto’s Glenn Gould School and is a sought-after faculty member for summer programs internationally.
+She holds degrees in vocal performance and collaborative piano from the Eastman School of Music and has studied conducting with Maestro Denis Mastromonaco.